fotais/drug-gene-interactions/README.md

 ## BLGPA
 This is an extension of the DDI-BLKG method [2].
 The path collection and SE+PR feature extraction modules have been also implemented in Java exploiting the Java API to the Neo4j database.
 The random forest classifier has been built in python using the scikit-learn1 library.
+The code includes the CreateTargetMappings class (main class), and the auxiliary TargetEntry class, representing a target object with the various properties.
+To run the aforementioned Java project, it is obvious that we need to have access to the following sources:
+- TTD (to download the targets' information file in raw format)
+- Entrez Programming Utilities (E-utilities) API (query PUG for PubChem ids and obtain a token to query for a TGT and an API key) and also include needed jar libraries in the CLASSPATH.

 ## Graph Embeddings
 We have used the PyKEEN library2 and PyTorch3 to produce the TransE, DisMult, HoLE and RESCAL graph embeddings.